Rouble steadies near 104 vs dollar, Russia pays Eurobond coupon | Business

 Rouble steadies near 104 vs dollar, Russia pays Eurobond coupon

-Yields on benchmark 10-year OFZ bonds, which move inversely to their prices, stood at 13.68% on Tuesday after hitting a record high of 19.74% the day before.
-On Monday, OFZ trading volumes reached 13.8 billion roubles ($132.65 million), with 35% of turnover in the main session falling on individual investors.

-The Russian rouble hovered around the 104 mark to the U.S. dollar on Tuesday, lacking momentum for larger moves, while government OFZ bonds stabilised with the help of the central bank.
+The Russian rouble hovered around the 104 mark to the U.S. dollar most of the trading session in Moscow on Tuesday, lacking momentum for larger moves, while government OFZ bonds stabilised with the help of the central bank.
 Russia confirmed its ability to service debt by paying a coupon on its Eurobond due in 2029, marking the second successful coupon payout in the past week.

+The Russian rouble hovered around the 104 mark to the U.S. dollar most of the trading session in Moscow on Tuesday, lacking momentum for larger moves, while government OFZ bonds stabilised with the help of the central bank.

+Russia confirmed its ability to service debt by paying a coupon on its Eurobond due in 2029, marking the second successful coupon payout in the past week.
+At 1453 GMT, the rouble was little changed on the day in light trade near 103.88 against the dollar and was flat at 114.50 versus the euro.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)